 The idea here is similar to that of idea two, where you take someone else’s content and draw out the best parts.

-Click here for an example where we took 10 lessons from Marcus Sheridan’s eBook.
+In this example we took 10 lessons from Marcus Sheridan’s eBook.
 In this case we wanted to tell people that Marcus has a great eBook, but also get across our main lessons from reading it.

 Seven – Curate the voices of the many

 We occasionally include quotes from discussions and comments that we have had in our Facebook Community.
-Click here for an example where we took what people have said and placed them in an article to help get a point across.
+Here’s an example where we took what people have said and placed them in an article to help get a point across.

 You could take this one step further and gather information from people and create a chunky piece of content.
 For example, a good friend of mine is currently compiling an eBook that has 50 contributors on a single topic.